kantale/OpenBio.eu/docs/docs/index.md

 Output Variables:
 ```

-Also notice the output of the "Istallation Commands": ```installing tool my_tool```.
+Also notice the output of the "Installation Commands": ```installing tool my_tool```.

-So far we have shown that OpenBio.eu is a repository of "downloadable" Tool/Data where each one has Installation and Validation commands in Bash language.
+So far we have shown that OpenBio.eu is a repository of "download-able" Tool/Data where each one has Installation and Validation commands in Bash language.
 The next part is to demonstrate the use of tool/data variables.

 ### Tool/Data Variables
 When you have installed a Tool/Data you need to let other scripts know where these tools/data are.
 Apart from the installation path of the Tool/Data there might be other pieces of information that you want to share with other tools/data or with other workflows.
 This piece of information can be stored in the Tool/Data Variables section.
 Each Tool/Data variable has a name, a value and a description.